simianAstronaut/pi-hole-visualizer/README.md

 Randomize order of pixels displayed.

 `-s {1, 2, 3, 4, 5}, --select {1, 2, 3, 4, 5}`
-Specify which animations to display, with multiple items separated by a space.
+Specify which animation(s) to display, with multiple items separated by a space.

 #### Joystick Controls
 - _UP - PUSH_